-Argentina's population is predominantly Christian, with about 63% of respondents to a 2019 government survey identifying as Roman Catholic and 15% Protestant.
-According to the same survey, some 19% of Argentines are non-religious (including those who identify as atheist and agnostic), and less than 2% follow other religious traditions such as Baha'ism, Buddhism,

-Islam, Judaism, and others.
+Argentina's population is predominantly Christian, with about 63% in 2022 government survey identifying as Roman Catholic and 15% Protestant.
+According to the same survey, some 19% of Argentines are non-religious (including those who identify as atheist and agnostic), and less than 2% follow other religious traditions such as Baha'ism, Buddhism, Islam, Judaism, and others

-Argentina's constitution (see p.
-4 of Political and Social Relations) quarantees freedom of worship religious and prohibits recognizes discrimination but special privileges for the Catholic Church.
-Although the country's Supreme Court (see p.
-5 of Political and Social Relations) has ruled that Argentina has no official or state religion, the Catholic government arants institutions more independence to run religious schools than other religious groups (see p.
-3 of Learning and Knowledge) and likewise exempts them from some administrative requirements.
+Argentina's Constitution Political and Social Relations) quarantees freedom of worship and prohibits religious discrimination but recognizes special privileges for the Catholic Church.
+Although the country's Supreme Court (see Political and Social Relations) has ruled that Argentina has no official or state religion, the government grants institutions Catholic independence to run religious schools than other groups (see Learning and Knowledge) and likewise exempts them from some administrative requirements.
 Other laws allow religious groups that register with the government to receive funding, tax benefits, and the right to establish schools, among other privileges.